OpenTelemetry

 - All calls to its API

-- External HTTP calls made by the HTTP tasks (including tasks that use the Kestra HTTP client under the cover)
+- External HTTP calls made by the HTTP tasks (including tasks that use the Kestra HTTP client)

 Kestra propagates the trace context so that traces are correlated: